a7med-mandour/Django_board/README.md

 ## Overview

 **Discussion Board** is a web application built using Django that allows users to create, participate in, and manage discussion boards.
 Users can post questions, reply to discussions, and engage with others in a user-friendly environment.
+And use as low as front-end technology as i can

 ## Features